 A baby’s brain grows 1% each day from the day she is born.
-Within the first three months, it will have grown to more than half the size of an adult’s.
-By age three, it will be 80% the size of an adult’s.
-Big-headed suddenly has new meaning.
+Within the first 3 months, it will have grown to more than half the size of an adult’s.
+By age 3, it will be 80% the size of an adult’s.

 If your child has her own room, you’ll need paint.
 It costs about $120 for 4 cans of paint (if you do it yourself) or from $250 if you hire help (inclusive of paint).